Swepz/Simple_CMake_Project/README.md

 # Simple C project structure example using CMake

+## Note: MinGW must be added to path in windows

 Note that this project does not require the user to smash commands in terminal.
 If the user have a IDE that supports CMake the executable will be found and added.